pladisdev/Discord-AI-With-STT/README.md

 # Discord AI With STT

 ## Updates
-- Added deepgram sink, which allows audio streaming for TTS.
+- Added deepgram sink, which allows audio streaming for STT.
 Improves latency massively espicially for long sequences of dialogue.
-Can be repurposed for local TTS streaming and other services.
+Can be repurposed for local STT streaming and other services.
 - Reduced latency for getting discord name from user id by doing the search only once.
 - Improved settings for each sink with some standardization.
 - stream_sink obselete till further work is done.